 This phase is driven by progesterone produced by the corpus luteum.

-These secretions make the uterus a more welcoming environment for an embryo to implant.
+It results in the endometrial glands beginning to secrete various substances that make the uterus a more welcoming environment for an embryo to implant.

 At the end of the luteal phase, the corpus luteum degenerates (if no implantation occurs).